 - 1. Continued developing projects along the Collision Concentration Corridors (CCC) identified in the Vision Zero Action Plan titled "Vision Zero Los Angeles County A Plan for Safer Roadways, 2020 to 2025," which was adopted by the Board on August 4, 2020. - 2.
 Continued work on the design and scoping of traffic safety and complete street elements along City Terrace Drive, a Vision Zero CCC.
 Finalized grant agreement for award from the Metro ExpressLanes Net Toll Revenue Reinvestment Grant Program, to provide for final outreach, project planning and construction design, and construction for the City Terrace Drive improvements. - 3.
 Continued to implement the Slow Streets Program and install Slow Street networks in collaboration with community sponsors.
-Installation and repair of temporary signs with "Slow Down" messaging occurred in the unincorporated communities of Altadena, Athens Village, East Los Angeles, Florence-Firestone, La Crescenta-Montrose, Lennox, San Gabriel, Rosewood, San Pasqual, South San Jose Hills, South Whittier, Westmont/West Athens, Willowbrook, Windsor Hills, and Wiseburn. - The Slow Streets Program was developed in response to the Coronavirus pandemic, and to support physical distancing and increase active recreation by providing traffic calming messaging.
+Installation and repair of temporary signs with "Slow Down" messaging occurred in the unincorporated communities of Altadena, Athens Village, Del Aire, East Los Angeles, East Whittier, Florence-Firestone, La Crescenta-Montrose, Lennox, San Gabriel, Rosewood, San Pasqual, South San Jose Hills, South Whittier, West Whittier/Los Nietos, Westmont/West Athens, Willowbrook, Windsor Hills, and Wiseburn. - The Slow Streets Program was developed in response to the Coronavirus pandemic, and to support physical distancing and increase active recreation by providing traffic calming messaging.
 Information on the Slow Streets Program is available on the Vision Zero website, www.VisionZeroLACounty.com.
-With temporary signs installed at 961 locations (as of March 31, 2024), it is estimated that the Slow Streets Program has served nearly 66,000 unincorporated County residents. - 4.
-Continued developing a grant agreement in collaboration with the Federal Highway Administration and submitted a revised supplemental budget form for a \$21.49 million funding award under the Safe Streets and Roads for All Federal Grant FY2022 program.
+With temporary signs installed at 970 locations (as of June 28, 2024), it is estimated that the Slow Streets Program has served nearly 67,000 unincorporated County residents. - 4.
+In May, executed a grant agreement in collaboration with the Federal Highway Administration for a \$21.49 million funding award under the Safe Streets and Roads for All Federal Grant FY2022 program.
 The grant award will fund the Florence-Firestone for All project, which includes a series of traffic safety measures in the unincorporated County community of Florence-Firestone, including the County's number one Vision Zero CCC Firestone Boulevard. - 5.
-Continued developing California Environmental Quality Act findings and a draft grant agreement in collaboration with the California Transportation Commission upon notification of a funding award under the Active Transportation Program.
-This grant award will fund quick-build traffic safety measures along Vision Zero CCCs in the unincorporated community of Lennox. - 6.
-Continued developing a draft scope of work to obtain consultant services to identify traffic safety improvements in East Los Angeles along Vision Zero CCCs. - 7.
-Finalized an agreement with Metro for a project that will enhance the safety along the Vision Zero CCCs located in El Camino Village. - 8.
-Implemented various traffic safety enhancements along CCC's including Gage Avenue, Hooper Avenue, Mills Avenue, Mines Boulevard, and Santa Fe Avenue. - 9.
-Public Works is currently assessing the effectiveness of installations of quick-build infrastructure to combat street takeovers at the intersection Compton Boulevard and Lime Avenue in the unincorporated community of East Compton.
+Secured allocation of California Active Transportation Program Cycle 6 funding from the California Transportation Commission.
+This grant award will fund quick-build traffic safety measures along Vision Zero CCCs in the unincorporated community of Lennox and the development of a Safe Routes to School Plan for the Unincorporated Communities. - 6.
+Reviewed proposals to onboard a consultant to provide services to identify traffic safety improvements in East Los Angeles along Vision Zero CCCs. - 7.
+Completed installation of various traffic safety enhancements along CCCs including Compton Boulevard, Hawthorne Boulevard, and Lennox Boulevard. - 8.
+Continued assessing the effectiveness of installations of quick-build infrastructure to combat street takeovers at the intersection Compton Boulevard and Lime Avenue in the unincorporated community of East Compton.
 Public Works has determined that the hardened centerline was effective at deterring street takeovers in the initial test case at the intersection.
-Additional locations were identified to implement this measure. - 10.
+Additional locations were identified to implement this measure. - 9.
 Continued to work with the Federal Highway Administration through the Federal Lands Access Program (FLAP) to finalize grant agreements for a project that will include a variety of safety improvements along 5.44 miles of Mount Baldy Road in the Angeles National Forest from the city of Claremont boundary to the San Bernardino County line.
-The total project cost is \$17.3 million with \$10 million being awarded to Public Works through a FLAP grant previously awarded.
+The total project cost is \$17.3 million with \$10 million being awarded to Public Works through a FLAP grant previously awarded. - 10.
+Continued efforts to update all the County's guidelines for recommending traffic safety enhancements, including pedestrian devices, traffic calming and other Vision Zero enhancements, and develop standard plans for the infrastructure.

-8 Transportation pw.lacounty.gov
+38 Transportation pw.lacounty.gov